NickMonks/payment-gateway-checkout/README.md

 ![img.png](img.png)

 This is the .NET version of the Payment Gateway challenge.
-If you haven't already read this [README.md](https://github.com/cko-recruitment/) on the details of this exercise, please do so now.

 # How to run